CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 Edit the value of a parameter

 To edit the value of a parameter, press the ENTER button.
-An angled bracket will appear in front of the value
+An angle bracket will appear in front of the value

 TYPE 1